Judas Iscariot, the Betrayer of Jesus

 Passover came, and Jesus and the disciples ate the Last Supper.
 Toward the end, Jesus explained that He would be betrayed by one of the disciples (Matthew 26:21).

 The disciples were afraid and asked Jesus if they were the ones.
-Jesus responded that the person who dipped their hand into the dish with Him was the one who would betray Him (Matthew 26:23).
+Jesus responded that the person who dipped his hand into the dish with Him was the one who would betray Him (Matthew 26:23).

 Then Judas said, “‘Rabbi, is it I?’”
 (Matthew 26:25, NKJV).